HathorNetwork/rfcs/text/0000-p2p-identity.md

 - Define a maximum number of connections per IP address, to prevent a possible attack from the same IP.
 - If the peers connections are not estabilished with TLS we should include a DH Key Exchange, so we can sign the messages when exchanging them.
 - We should add a rule for the peer to stop trying to connect to another peer.
 Right now we are trying to connect forever but after some connection fails we should stop trying.
+- Persist the list of known and connected peers, so if we need to reconnect in the future we can use this list without the need of a DNS query.
+- We should not connect to all available peers.
+We need an algorithm to select a subset of peers to connect preventing the creation if islands (a set of peers that are isolated from the network, only receiving the data from one connection).

 # References